 The GK71 filament produces 60 watts ( 3A @ 20 v) which along with the plate dissipation of 55 watts is a lot of heat to get rid of.
 Even worse than my 6C33C amp.
 So I mounted the socket on the top side of the plywood and fed the connecting wires through a hole cut in the plywood.

-The socket is seven pin similar to those used for 829B tubes but the GK71 pins are much thicker so a
+The socket is seven pin similar to those used for 829B tubes but the GK71 pins are much thicker so a special socket is needed.
+The pin at the top of the tube is also thicker than those of an 829B.

 Yes, it is a rats nest but I may do a second version to clean it up a bit.
 It will then look like there is only one rat in the nest instead of two.